godidier/godidier.github.io/torcs-ai-tuto-5.md

 The first utility class `Vector2D`, represent a two dimensional vector.
 It implement useful operations that can be applied to a vector such as: addition, substraction, scalar multiplication and dot product.
-Additional implemented functions are normalization, rotation around a center and computing the length of the vector.
+Additional implemented functions are normalization, rotation around a center and computation of the length of the vector.

 Let's create a folder named _linalg_ within our project.
 Within this folder